erdeneryesil/NeuralNetworkCore/NeuralNetworkGui/README.md

 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/04f82540-6de2-4817-8832-b7e42e88b8e9" width="800"/>
 </p>

-<b>Train</b> button is clicked.
+Button <b>Train</b> is clicked.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/ccc04d1c-22eb-4c47-89ce-afb47dc0a210" width="800"/>
 </p>

-Let's enter the location of <b>Train</b> file, which contains the samples we will use to train our network, and the number 935 since we want to use all the samples in this file.
+Let's enter the location of file <b>Train</b>, which contains the samples we will use to train our network, and the number 935 since we want to use all the samples in this file.

 <p align="center">
 <img src="https://github.com/erdeneryesil/NeuralNetworkCore/assets/14914042/4ac781fa-94eb-4aab-b51a-c1353d7141c1" width="800"/>